“How do I get paid for my travel writing?”

 I’ve worked from palm-fronded beaches, desert oases, icy mountaintops and tropical rainforests.

-I rode camels in Morocco and elephants in Thailand, swam with stingrays off the coast of Eritrea, got lost in the Amazon, fetched my own water and built my own cooking fire in the heart of Zimbabwe.
+I swam with stingrays off the coast of Eritrea, got lost in the Amazon, fetched my own water and built my own cooking fire in the heart of Zimbabwe.

 I have been privileged to see the world at my pace, combining my love of travel with my love of writing.